PINSAT: Parallelized Interleaving of Graph Search and Trajectory Optimization for Kinodynamic Motion Planning: Approach

 \subsection{Theoretical Analysis}

 In this section, we will show that PINSAT is a provably complete algorithm, \textit{i.e.} it finds a solution if one exists.
-We will begin with a few preliminaries required to prove completeness.
+We will begin with some preliminaries required to prove completeness.

 \begin{definition} \textbf{Tunnel around Low-D Edges and Paths:} For an edge $e\in\Edges$ in $\graph$, consider a low-D subspace corresponding to that edge called low-D tunnel of the edge $\tau_L(e) \subset \lowdspace$.
 The full-D tunnel for that edge is given by $\tau(e) = \tau_L(e) \times \auxspace$.
 This definition can be extended to paths on the graph.
 Let a path between two nodes $\state^\prime, \state^{\prime\prime} \in \Vertices$ be given as $\gpath_{\state^\prime\state^{\prime\prime}} = \{(\state^0, \state^1), (\state^1, \state^2), \ldots, (\state^{W-1}, \state^W) \mid \state^0=\state^\prime \land \state^W=\state^{\prime\prime} \land (\state^{w-1},\state^w)\in\Edges, 1\leq w\leq W\}$.
 Then a tunnel around $\gpath_{\state^\prime\state^{\prime\prime}}$ is given as $\tau(\gpath_{\state^\prime\state^{\prime\prime}}) = \cup_{e\in\gpath_{\state^\prime\state^{\prime\prime}}} \tau(e)$.